helenbeatriz/Cookingacademy-P1/README.md

 - __Gallery__

-  - This section contains pictures of dishes and people cooking to show a bit of what the experience can be because cooking is colorful and so much fun !!
+  - This section contains pictures of dishes and people cooking inside the academy allowing the user to have a bit of what the experience can be, what do expect while doing the course.

 ![Gallery](assets/images/gallery.png)

 - __The Sign Up Page__

+      A contact form will appear requiring those infos:
+        * First Name
+        * Last Name
+        * Email
+        * Message
+    * If sucessful user will get displayed a success message.
+    * This will allow user to contact our Cooking Academy.
   - This page will allow the user to get in touch with people from Cooking Academy and start the journey of learning how to cook.
+  - When getting in touch with us somebody from the company would reply, clearing doubts and providing infos about the course.

 ![Sign Up](assets/images/form.png)

 ### Features Left to Implement

-- Another feature idea
+- Another feature idea.
 - User reviews and map on first page.

 ## Testing
 - My website was taking very long time to load so I had to convert and compress all my photos in order to make it work.
-- I wasn able to align my gallery pictures so I learnt how to sue display boxes and made it work on mobiles as well.
+- I wasn't able to align my gallery pictures so I learnt how to use display boxes and made it work on mobiles as well.
 - While creating and website and deploying I found out I Needesd to remove the "/" from my links cause it was causing an error while trying to open images through absolute paths.

 ### Validator Testing